aexeagmbh/www.clunc.eu/pelican/content/clunc.md

 ### Power to the participants – you decide what clunc will be like

 The day will start with an impulse panel to kick off your synapsis.
 CLUNC is a user-generated unconference , the content is provided by the attendees.
-The participants

 All CLUNC needs are your thoughts, ideas and opinions!

 * YOU **lead** the topic sessions
 * YOU **develop** the topics
 * Everyone communicates on an eye level – every opinion counts
-* YOU **contribute** in whichever way they choose
+* YOU **contribute** in whichever way you choose
 * **Learn, share** and **socilaize** in an open environment – great food provided.